LopezGroup-ICIQ/care/README.md

 ### Run all together

-You can run the entire pipeline (blueprint generation ➡ properties evaluation ➡ kinetic simulation) running the `care_run` script:
+You can run the entire pipeline (blueprint generation ➡ energy evaluation ➡ kinetic simulation) running the `care_run` script:

 ```bash
 care_run -h  # documentation